GabrielAldiney/Java-intensivaospring/README.md

 ### GET /games

-Returns the complete list of games.
+Returns the games with they short description.

 - **Example response:**